-Maps of bottom temperatures and their anomalies for NAFO Divisions 3LNO during the spring of 2006 are displayed in Fig. 5.
+Maps of bottom temperatures and their anomalies during the spring of 2007 are displayed in Fig. 5 for NAFO Div.
+3LNO.
 Spring bottom temperatures in Div.
-3L ranged from <0°C to 1°C in the inshore regions of the Avalon Channel and parts of the Grand Bank and from 1° to >3°C at the shelf edge.
-Over the central and southern areas bottom temperatures ranged from 1°C to 3°C. The spring of 2006 had the 3rd lowest area of <0°C near-bottom water in Division 3L since the surveys began in the early 1970s (Fig. 5).
-Bottom temperature anomalies ranged from 0.75° to 1°C above normal over most of the 3L region and in southern areas of 3NO they were more variable, but again, mostly above normal.
-The apparent negative anomalies along the slopes of 3O are most likely due to gridding extrapolations into areas of no data.
+3L ranged from $<0^{\circ}$ C to 1° C in the inshore regions of the Avalon Channel and parts of the Grand Bank and from 1° to $>3^{\circ}$ C at the shelf edge.
+Over the central and southern areas bottom temperatures ranged from 1° C - 5° C. There was a significant increase in the area of St. Pierre Bank and the Grand Banks covered by water with temperatures $<0^{\circ}$ C during the spring of 2007 compared with the previous three years (Fig. 5).
+Bottom temperature anomalies were highly variable with values ranging from 0.8° - 2° C above normal over most of the 3L region and in southern areas of 3NO.